 A helping hand from you.
 A head start for them.

-We want all our young people to have the best chance of success in life.
-To make sure that’s the case, you’ll give them extra help when they’re in the classroom.
+We want all of our young people to have the best chance of success in life.
 The right support can really make an enormous difference.
-As a Learning Support Assistant, you have to be understanding and committed.
-That’s because the young people in our schools have social, emotional, mental health and complex learning needs that call for extra dedication.
-Help them progress and you’ll have every opportunity to do the same with your career.
+As a Higher Level Teaching Assistant, you will make a real impact on the holistic development of our children.
+Help our children to progress and you’ll have every opportunity to do the same with your career.

 We know you’re going to do great things as part of our brilliant team.
 To say thank you, we offer a salary and benefits package that’s among the best in our sector.
 In return for your hard work, you’ll enjoy a competitive salary, full school holidays (including bank holidays), contributory pension (matched up to 5%), Life Insurance based on two times your annual base salary, comprehensive induction and ongoing training, Medicash Health Plan/Employee Assistance, and Cycle to Work Scheme.
 We’ll also cover the cost of your Enhanced DBS check, which is a compulsory part of our recruitment process.

-For further information please contact Emmajane North at (url removed).
+For further information please contact Claire Traynor – Head teacher on (phone number removed).

 The Witherslack Group is committed to safeguarding and promoting the welfare of its young people.
 This post is subject to an enhanced DBS check.
 We are an equal opportunities employer welcoming applications from all sections of the community.